Shake Shack Veggie Shack

 Shake Shack Veggie Shack Nutrition Facts

-The Veggie Shack is available in two sizes: Single and Double.
+The Veggie Shack is available in two sizes: Single or Double.
+Nutrition facts are based on one sandwich.

 Calories in Veggie Shack

-There are 630+ calories in a Shake Shack Veggie Shack, depending on the size ordered.
-A Double Veggie Shack has 280 more calories compared to the Single, with approximately 210 calories in the extra veggie patty alone.
+There are 630 calories in a single veggie patty sandwich.
+The Double Veggie Shack has 280 more calories, with approximately 210 calories in the extra veggie patty alone.

 Single